dohers10/aws-certified-advanced-networking-specialty-/18-practice-exams/cantrill-test-1.md

 --> ensure each  DX connection can access public AWS services in that region only
         -> config a filter for 7224:8100 BGP community -> 7224:8100—Routes that originate from the same AWS Region in which the AWS Direct Connect point of presence is associated.

+--> connection draining  -> specific to Classic load balancers

+--> Using secondary cidrs for VPCs running out of addressing